dhirpatel133/EasyBytes-RecipeDatabase/README.md

 ```
 Note: You need to replace the password and user in the connection object above with the password and username you have set on your local machine

-There is a file under the server folder named populate-db-sample-data.js which will use the createtables.sql file to create the required tables as well as populate the tables with the sample data which can be found [here](./db/sample-data)
+There is a file under the server folder named **populate-db-sample-data.js** which will use the createsampletables.sql file to create the required tables as well as populate the tables with the sample data which can be found [here](./db/sample-data)

 To populate the tables with sample data, run the following commands: